rajikaimal/readdir.dev/posts/ai-native-engineer.md

 ---

 AI (LLMs) have become an essential tool for software engineers to build applications.
-We're in the era of software engineering becoming AI native engineers.
+We're in the era of software engineers becoming AI native engineers.
 In this day and age, we're orchestrating AI to build applications.

 ## What skill is most important for AI native software engineers?